 These vegan bounty bars are one of the easiest no-bake desserts you can make.
 Here are the steps to get them perfect, every time!

-How to store homemade bounty bars
+How to store vegan bounty bars?
+Can I freeze them?

 Store them in an airtight container and refrigerate them for up to a week.
 These bars will also keep well at room temperature for a couple of days.

-Yes, you can absolutely freeze these bars, just pop them in an airtight container and they will be good for up to 4 weeks.
+You can absolutely freeze these bars, just pop them in an airtight container and they will be good for up to 4 weeks.

 Can I use coconut cream in place of creamed coconut?

 Generally, if you live in a warmer climate, your creamed coconut/coconut butter may not be as solid at room temperature.
-If yours looks a little on the melted side, I'd recommend refrigerating it for a couple of hours before using it.
-Using solid creamed coconut or coconut butter helps to get a better consistency for shaping the bounty bars with your hands without it being too liquid.
+If yours looks a little on the melted side, You can refrigerate it for a couple of hours before using it and then scoop out what you need.

 Stay in touch with me through social media @ InstagramPinterestTikTok, and Facebook.
 And if you like one of my recipes, tag me!